Packing for Business and Commercial Relocation

 - Ask the manufacturer, or their representative, about your copy machines and how to prep your equipment for the move.
 They may wish to prepare it for you.

-Map or Plan files
+Maps or Plan files

-- The customer should transport desk and smaller plants.
+- The customer should transport smalle plants.

 - The mover will handle large plants.

 - Wrap small art pieces and framed photos and place in boxes labeled “fragile.”

 - The moving company will handle large art pieces, maps, and wallboards.